 5 THINGS TO CONSIDER BEFORE BUYING A FRENCH BULLDOG

-When it comes to buying your first French bulldog, the process can be somewhat confusing and stressful.
-If you’re buying a quality Frenchie, then you will likely be spending quite a bit of money.
-You’ll want to take some time to prepare yourself for what you’re getting into.
-You should consider what to expect when you bring the puppy home.
-You’ll want to also be thinking of what color Frenchie to choose.
-And there’s the big question, “what breeder should you buy the puppy from?”
-Here are a few things to consider before you purchase a puppy.
+When it comes to buying your very first French bulldog, the entire process can often feel somewhat confusing and become quite stressful.
+If you’re planning on purchasing a quality Frenchie, then you will likely be spending a significant amount of money.
+Because of this, you’ll want to take some time to carefully prepare yourself for what you’re about to get into.
+It’s important to consider what to realistically expect when you bring your new puppy home.
+Additionally, you’ll want to give some thought to what color Frenchie to choose, as there are several beautiful options available.
+And then there’s the big question that many first-time buyers face: “Which breeder should you buy the puppy from?”
+To help you with this important decision, here are a few key things to consider before you go ahead and purchase your new puppy.

-1. Understanding the decision and journey you are embarking on - When you bring a puppy into your home, there is a huge responsibility on your part to invite this new member into your family.
-A puppy requires a lot of love and attention.
-The puppy will need your time and will keep you busy feeding them, playing with them and cleaning up after them.
-If you are going to be traveling all the time for work or you’re a college student with very limited time, this may not be a great time to own a Frenchie.
-This is a huge decision that you should take the time to thoroughly think through to make sure you are ready.
+1. Understanding the decision and journey you are embarking on - When you When you bring a puppy into your home, you are taking on a significant responsibility by welcoming this new member into your family.
+A puppy requires a great deal of love, care, and constant attention to thrive.
+They will need your dedicated time and effort, keeping you occupied with feeding them, playing and bonding, as well as cleaning up after their daily messes.
+If your lifestyle involves frequent travel for work or if you are a college student with very limited free time, this might not be the ideal moment to bring a Frenchie into your life.
+Owning a puppy is a major commitment, and it’s important to carefully consider all aspects of this decision to ensure you are fully prepared and ready to provide the loving environment your new puppy deserves.

-2. Finding a good Veterinarian - Once you decide to move forward with getting a Frenchie, you will want to start looking for a solid Veterinarian.
-You will want to consider the financial costs and that there will be Veterinarian bills.
-I recommend asking people you know with small breed dogs what vet they use.
-If you can’t make any progress with that, then look up local vet’s online and call them to ask if they have experience with French bulldogs.
-It would also be a good idea to do some online research on common health issues that French Bulldogs have.
+2. Finding a good Veterinarian - Once you decide to move forward with getting a Frenchie, it is important to start looking for a solid and reliable Veterinarian as soon as possible.
+You will want to carefully consider the financial costs involved, as there will inevitably be ongoing Veterinarian bills and medical expenses throughout your dog's life.
+I recommend asking people you know who own small breed dogs about which vet they use and trust.
+If you can’t make any progress with that approach, then try looking up local veterinarians online and call them directly to inquire whether they have experience specifically with French Bulldogs.
+Additionally, it would be a wise idea to spend some time doing thorough online research on the common health issues that French Bulldogs often face to better prepare yourself for responsible pet ownership.

-3. Decide what color Frenchie you want - Simply go online and look at the all the different colors.
-Keep in mind that the more exotic colors like New Shade Isabella and Merle French Bulldogs are generally going to cost more.
-It would be a good idea to ask a handful of breeders how much puppies cost so you have an idea and can compare the prices.
-This will also give you an idea of how the pricing compares to what you are willing to spend.
+3. Decide what color Frenchie you want - Simply go online and explore all the different colors available for French Bulldogs.
+Keep in mind that the more exotic and rare colors, such as New Shade Isabella and Merle French Bulldogs, are generally going to cost significantly more than the standard colors.
+It would be a wise idea to reach out to a handful of reputable breeders and ask them how much their puppies cost.
+This way, you will have a good sense of the current market prices and can make accurate comparisons.
+Additionally, this research will help you understand how the pricing aligns with your budget and what you are realistically willing to spend.

-4. Finding a reputable breeder - This is a very critical step because you don’t want to get ripped off and the market is flooded with breeders who breed unhealthy animals.
-I would ensure that the breeder does health testing on their dogs.
-When you look for a French Bulldog breeder, you’re going to want one that is knowledgeable and has a professional website.
-I would steer clear from small back-yard breeders who do not have a professional online presence.
-Their website should spell out that they care about where they place their puppies.
-Usually, they will have a puppy application that asks very specific question so they can place a puppy with a responsible owner.
-In addition, they should have a contract that you agree on.
-Lastly, they should have no hesitation in answering all your questions and should provide as many photos and videos as requested.
-Whatever you do, take your time and don’t rush this decision.
+4. Finding a reputable breeder - This is a very critical step because you definitely don’t want to get ripped off, especially since the market is flooded with breeders who unfortunately breed unhealthy animals.
+I would strongly encourage ensuring that the breeder conducts thorough health testing on their dogs to confirm they meet the necessary standards.
+When searching for a reputable French Bulldog breeder, you want to find someone who is knowledgeable, experienced, and maintains a professional website that reflects their commitment to the breed.
+It’s best to steer clear of small backyard breeders who lack a professional online presence or any detailed information about their practices.
+A responsible breeder’s website should clearly communicate their dedication to where and with whom they place their puppies.
+Typically, these breeders will have a comprehensive puppy application that asks very specific questions to ensure each puppy goes to a responsible and loving home.
+Additionally, they should provide a contract that outlines responsibilities and expectations that both parties agree upon.
+Lastly, a trustworthy breeder should never hesitate to answer all of your questions transparently and should be willing to provide as many photos and videos of the puppies and adult dogs as you request.
+Whatever you do, take your time, gather all necessary information, and don’t rush into this important decision.

-5. Research on French Bulldogs – the French Bulldog breed requires a whole lot of love and companionship to thrive and be happy.
-They generally have very easy-going temperaments with the sole goal of pleasing their owner.
-They are low energy dogs for the most part, but sometimes get a short bursts of energy and sprint all over the house and yard.
-This is called the Frenchie zoomies.
-It’s very entertaining to watch!
-Frenchies are extremely good with kids of all ages and are amazing family dogs.
-They can be very gaseous at times and have sensitive stomachs.
-Some pet owners prefer to put them on a raw diet.
-They love to sleep and lounge around the house.
-They snore quite often, especially while sleeping and running around.
-I suggest you take it a step further and do your own research as well online, so you can gain a better understanding of the breed.
+5. Research on French Bulldogs – The French Bulldog breed requires a whole lot of love, attention, and companionship to truly thrive and be genuinely happy in their environment.
+They generally have very easy-going and friendly temperaments, with their sole goal often being to please and bond closely with their owner.
+Although they are low-energy dogs for the most part, French Bulldogs sometimes experience short bursts of energy where they sprint enthusiastically all over the house and yard.
+This playful behavior is affectionately known as the Frenchie zoomies, and it’s incredibly entertaining to watch!
+Frenchies are extremely good with children of all ages and make amazing, loyal family dogs.
+However, they can be quite gaseous at times and tend to have sensitive stomachs, so some pet owners prefer to feed them a raw diet to help maintain their digestive health.
+They love to sleep and lounge comfortably around the house for long periods, often snoring quite loudly, especially while resting or even running around excitedly.
+I highly suggest you take it a step further by conducting your own research online as well, so you can gain a deeper and more comprehensive understanding of this unique and lovable breed.

 OneLove Frenchies 2025